lexbor/docs/site/src/roadmap.md

 ## Roadmap

-This section lists the most important modules necessary for creating a browser engine.
+This section lists the most important modules involved in creating a browser engine.
 The list will grow over time.

 Specific list items appear in their respective sections (`DOM`, `HTML`, etc.)